PART 6

 66.—(1) Any private person may arrest any person who, in the private person’s view or presence, commits an arrestable non‑bailable offence, or who has been proclaimed as an offender under section 88.

-(2) The private person must, without unnecessary delay, hand over the arrested person to a police officer or take the arrested person to a police station.
+(2) The private person must, without unnecessary delay, hand over the arrested person to a police officer.

 (3) If there is reason to believe that the arrested person is a person mentioned in section 64(1), a police officer must re‑arrest him or her.